-• Spring 2024: For 851 Weeks, approve pending SB35 project or designate site for by-right approval for a qualifying project with minimum 20% lower-income units.
+• January 2024: For 851 Weeks, approve a pending SB35 100% affordable housing project or designate site for by-right approval for a qualifying project with minimum 20% lower-income units.

 Policy 1.6: Seek and support financial resources from state, regional, and county housing programs, tax credits, and other sources that provide funding assistance for affordable housing projects to cover design and development costs and off-site public facility and infrastructure improvements.